 In 2008 there was a huge landslide that caused some serious damage near the waterfall.
 There used to be a cliff-side road that wound all the way around the coastal mountain You could walk all the way up to the waterfall, getting up close and personal with the majestic falls.
 However, since the landslide happened in 2008, the road has been closed and you can only view the waterfall from the platform and a small garden next to the platform.

-I highly recommend pairing it with another attraction on the north coast of Madeira Island such as Seixal Beach, Seixal Natural Pools or Porto Moniz Natural Pools.
+I highly recommend pairing it with other attractions on the north coast of Madeira Island such as Seixal Beach, Seixal Natural Pools, or Porto Moniz Natural Pools.

 Want more details and photos?
 View the full blog post here: VÉU DA NOIVA WATERFALL VIEWPOINT